 About Me

-For 2023-2024, I am an Instructor at Lawrence University.
+For 2023-2026, I am at Lawrence University.

 I studied at Haverford College and the University of Pittsburgh.